Platform – Table of Contents

 • Rejection of all federal funds earmarked for the “war on terror”.

-• Immediate repeal of U.S. participation in NAFTA and CAFTA; rejection of the proposed FTAA; withdraw from the G-7 and G-8.
+• Immediate repeal of U.S. participation in NAFTA, DR-CAFTA and all bilateral free trade agreements; rejection of the proposed FTAA and Transantlantic Trade and Investment Partnership; withdraw from the G-7 and G-8.

 • Abolition of the World Trade Organization, World Bank and International Monetary Fund.

-• Repudiation and cancellation of all international debt owed by or owed to the U.S.
+• Repudiation and cancellation of all international debt owed to the U.S. by developing countries.

 • Self-determination for Puerto Rico, the U.S. Virgin Islands and all U.S. possessions; immediate admission of these states into the Union if they so desire.